tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE 标准集群指南/Service 管理/Service Annotation 说明_intl_en.md

 ---
 ### service.cloud.tencent.com/enable-grace-shutdown
 **Note:**
-This annotation is used to shut down CLB gracefully in direct access mode.
+This annotation is used to shut down CLB instances gracefully in direct access mode.
+If a deleted Pod contains `DeletionTimestamp` and is in **Terminating** status, the weight of the Pod on the CLB backend is adjusted to `0`.

 **Use case:**
 It is only supported in direct access mode and needs to be used together with `service.cloud.tencent.com/direct-access`.
-For more information on how to use it, please see [Graceful Service Shutdown](https://intl.cloud.tencent.com/document/product/457/42070).
+For more information on how to use it, see [Graceful Service Shutdown](https://intl.cloud.tencent.com/document/product/457/42070).

 ---
+### service.cloud.tencent.com/enable-grace-shutdown-tkex
+**Note:**
+This annotation is used to shut down CLB instances gracefully in direct access mode.
+If the endpoints in the Endpoint object are `not-ready`, the weights on the CLB backend are adjusted to `0`.

+**Use case:**
+It is only supported in direct access mode and needs to be used together with `service.cloud.tencent.com/direct-access`.
+For detailed directions, see [Graceful Service Shutdown](https://intl.cloud.tencent.com/document/product/457/42070).

+---
 ### kubernetes.io/service.internetChargeType
 **Note:**
 The billing type of CLB can only be configured at the time of creation, and cannot be modified after the creation.
-This annotation is used to specify the CLB payment mode when a CLB is created.
-Please use it with `kubernetes.io/service.internetMaxBandwidthOut` annotation.
+This annotation is used to specify the CLB payment mode when a CLB instance is created.
+You need to use it with `kubernetes.io/service.internetMaxBandwidthOut` annotation.

 **Valid values:**
 <table>